Please find information on prices and shipping below.

 - The Shakuhachi, A Manual for Learning (Printed Matter Press, 2008).
 Originally published in 1986 by Japan’s foremost music publisher, Ongaku no Tomo Press, this book was the first comprehensive English guide to learning the shakuhachi (Kinko Style).
 The book also contains a full history of the instrument, translated and adapted by Christopher Yohmei from the work of Kamisangô Yûkô, a recognized authority on Edo Period music.
 The book contains a practice CD and practice pieces designed to take the beginning student through the basics of shakuhachi playing.
 The Shakuhachi, A Manual for Learning has proven to be extremely popular and is the best selling shakuhachi manual to date.

-- The Single Tone—A Personal Journey into Shakuhachi Music (Printed Matter Press, 2005) This is the English translation of Christopher Yohmei’s award winning book, Shakuhachi Odyssey first published in Japanese in 2000.
+- The Single Tone—A Personal Journey into Shakuhachi Music.
+Now available on Amazon as a Kindle book.
+This is the English translation of Christopher Yohmei’s award winning book, Shakuhachi Odyssey first published in Japanese in 2000.
 The Single Tone is the quintessential insider’s view of Japan’s culture and Music.
 Author Christopher Yohmei, a resident in Japan since 1972, writes about his experiences studying, teaching and performing the shakuhachi.
 He also demonstrates the universal appeal of the shakuhachi by performing it around the world: in the jungle of Guatemala, the ancient banquet halls of the Republic of Georgia, and the wind-swept Indian reservations of New Mexico.

 Prices & Ordering Information